wendellpiez/XSLTug/readme.md

 `tug test` invokes a simple pipeline to test whether pipelining transformations works properly

-`tug mockup x y z` writes a command tree suitable for inclusion in a configuration - use this to get started on making your own syntax.
+`tug mockup foo bar baz` writes a command tree suitable for inclusion in a configuration - use this to get started on making your own syntax (in this case showing the tree for `foo bar baz`).

-`tug mockup x y z` writes a command tree suitable for inclusion in a configuration - use this to get started on making your own syntax.
-(So for example you might type `tug mockup makemyfile file.html from file.xml` to see what a configuration for that particular tree will look like.
+So for example you might type `tug mockup makemyfile file.html from file.xml` to see what a configuration for that particular tree will look like.
+XSLTug is extended by annotating this representation with the instruction set for applicable transformations and processes.

-`tug mockup x y z` writes a command tree suitable for inclusion in a configuration - use this to get started on making your own syntax.
-(So for example you might type `tug mockup makemyfile file.html from file.xml` to see

 `tug inspect {file.xml}` reports information about an XML file resource

+It uses the `xml-analysis.xsl` stylesheet, which has just been started (at time of writing), so it doesn't give much in the way of results.

-### Extending
+## Extending

 Extending XSLTug is meant to be easy: build a command tree representing the syntax to be supported, in which the expected operations are described and binding points are provided for any properties to be declared dynamically (such as file names and parameter values).
 (Currently the configuration is kept in the main XSLT but it could be moved out of line.)

 Given such a configuration, the XSLTug transformation can match the commands a user gives at runtime to corresponding instructions in back.

 However, this feature set is also under development.
 To build your own configuration you will need expert assistance, until some non-obvious constraints, features and limitations are documented.
-Please ask the proprietor for guidance.
+If you wish to do this please ask the proprietor for guidance.

-### Architecture
+# Architecture

-The main stylesheet is fired in an initial mode, "go", with a single string parameter, which is parsed and processed into a "process tree".
+The main stylesheet is fired in an initial mode, `go`, with a single string parameter, which is parsed and processed into an XML data element  `$processtree`.

 The main execution works by processing a configuration tree, represented as an XML document.
-(Also called `$go`, it is given as a literal in the XSLT, but could also be placed or overridden from out of line.)
+(As variable `$go`, it is given as a literal in the XSLT, but it could also be provided from out of line.)
 This tree represents a complete map of everything this instance of XSLTug is able to do, its library of transformations.
 Within the map are declarations for all the information needed (such as names of inputs or processes or parameter values) to run the desired transformations and transformation sequences.

-Given this map, the process tree is then referenced as a pointer or pathway to the location where the appropriate pipeline is specified (for the given input).
-The pipeline takes the form of a model (representation) of transformation processes including designators (binding points) for input and output (result) file names, parameter values and runtime configurations such as serialization settings.
+Given this map, `$processtree` is then referenced as a pointer or pathway to the location where the appropriate pipeline is specified.
+In the configuration tree the pipeline takes the form of a model (representation) of transformation processes including designators (binding points) for input and output (result) file names, parameter values and runtime configurations such as serialization settings.
+By locating the analogous data items in the process tree, the configuration for any process can accept bindings or settings from any `$processtree` actually given.

 Outputs may be reported directly to the console (in plain text or markdown) or written out to files, as indicated by application semantics (as pipeline production artifacts).

+Replacing the configuration tree replaces the entire functionality of the toolkit.